-Consider Waiving Realty Transfer Tax to eliminate a key barrier for first-time homebuyers: The Realty Transfer Tax can be a significant barrier to homebuyers purchasing their first home.
-Approximately three quarters of the total transfer tax bill is collected by the City.
-To incentivize homeownership among low- and moderate-income households, the City should consider legislation to waive all or a portion of the Realty Transfer Tax for first-time homebuyers meeting defined income requirements.
+Consider a Realty Transfer Tax Offset to eliminate a key barrier for first-time homebuyers: The Realty Transfer Tax can be a significant barrier to homebuyers purchasing their first home.
+Approximately three-quarters of the total transfer tax bill is collected by the City.
+To incentivize homeownership among low- and moderate-income households, the City should consider a mechanism to offset all or a portion of the Realty Transfer Tax for first-time homebuyers meeting defined income requirements.